 Rhinoplasty is commonly called a nose job and is a plastic surgery procedure that changes the shape of the nose or improves its function.
 Rhinoplasty may be performed for aesthetic reasons, or it could be done for medical reasons, such as to correct breathing problems, or correct disfigurement due to trauma, or birth defects.

 Rhinoplasty is often called a nose job.
 Reshaping a nose that appears big for your face, straightening a bump on the bridge of your nose or a crooked nose is the job of a rhinoplasty surgeon.
-Causes are - correction of deformities from an injury, altering of a birth defect or improvement in breathing problems.
+Rhinoplasty helps in the correction of deformities from an injury, altering of a birth defect or improvement in breathing problems.

 Rhinoplasty carries the same potential risks as other types of plastic surgery.
 Firstly, choosing a qualified cosmetic surgeon can greatly reduce the health risks associated with rhinoplasty.